 How can a 1928 Gothic building be readied for a future that is beyond present imagining?
 How can this old House provide for forms of learning and ministry that we cannot yet glimpse?
 To catalyze student living and learning for the next one hundred years, the Board of Trustees has chartered a design and construction team that has expertise with historic buildings and an imagination of future possibilities.
 Construction begins this summer.

-The Alumni/ae Council welcomes new members as the class of 2025-28: Mark Miller-McLemore (1975) taught leadership and ministry at Vanderbilt Divinity School for 25 years and served as the dean of DDH-Vandy.
+The Alumni/ae Council welcomes the class of 2025-28: Mark Miller-McLemore (1975) taught leadership and ministry at Vanderbilt Divinity School for 25 years and served as the dean of DDH-Vandy.
 Andrew Packman (2009) is a theological ethicist and an assistant professor at United Theological Seminary the Twin Cities.
 Sarah Zuniga (2018) is an associate minister of Allisonville Christian Church in Indianapolis and co-moderates the Disciples Peace Fellowship.
 Read about the Council's work.